 An inner colonnade is ringed by an outer arcade.

 Another angle.
 Although the form is elegant, it was not well suited to serve the liturgical needs of the church, and so S. Stefano Rotondo had few imitators.

-The central rotunda, with a diameter of a bit over 22 meters, is interrupted by a transverse arcade added in the Middle Ages to repair the damage inflicted during an invasion of the city in 1084 by Normans who had come, ironically, to defend the pope.
+The central rotunda, with a diameter of a bit over 22 meters, is interrupted by a transverse arcade added in the Middle Ages and intended to repair the damage inflicted during an invasion by Normans in 1084 who had come, ironically, to defend the pope.